-Our program is filled through 2019/2020 and we will be participating in the NRMP in Spring of 2019 to fill the 2020/2021 position.
-We are not currently accepting applications through December 15th.
+Our program is filled through 2019/2020 and 2020/2021 and we will be participating in the NRMP in Spring of 2020 to fill the 2021/2022 position.
+We are currently accepting applications through December 15th.
 Interviews will take place in December, January and February.

-For additional information or questions, contact Allison Bohlke, Women's Imaging Fellowship Coordinator at 503-418-5268.
+For additional information or questions, contact Katie Manoogian, Women's Imaging Fellowship Coordinator at 503-418-5268.

 Foreign applicants must be legally able to work in the U.S., or eligible to obtain work authorization.